touhi99/tldr-ai-news-crew/README.md

 ```
 pip install -r requirements.txt
 ```
 add api keys from the .env.example.
-Most cases should be fine with openai key, but some cases uses groq (could be optional, and may need to change llm as openai in the code).
-Same with Elevenlabs, but it gives certain feature that are not available in OpenAI TTS.
+Most cases should be fine with openai key, but some cases uses groq (could be optional, and may need to change llm as openai in the code) -> in future, replace all with ollama llama3 (currently in code, but not properly tested, hence not in the instruction).
+Same with Elevenlabs, but it gives certain feature that are not available in OpenAI TTS atm.

 ### Usage